tjanczuk/edge/README.md

 Run .NET and node.js code in-process
 ====

 Owin allows you to run .NET and node.js code in one process.
 You can call .NET functions from node.js and node.js functions from .NET.
 Owin takes care of marshaling data between CLR and V8.
 Owin also reconciles threading models of single threaded V8 and multi-threaded CLR.
-The .NET code does not require pre-compilation: owin compiles C# script at runtime.
+The .NET code can be pre-compiled or specified as C# source: owin can compile C# script at runtime.

 ![owin](https://f.cloud.github.com/assets/822369/250668/db2a4d1a-8b50-11e2-9129-854eb5933eee.PNG)